Ubricoin Price Reaches $0.0001 on Major Exchanges (UBN)

-Ubricoin (CURRENCY:UBN) traded 5.9% higher against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on February 1st.
-Over the last seven days, Ubricoin has traded down 18.2% against the U.S. dollar.
+Ubricoin (CURRENCY:UBN) traded 0.5% lower against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on February 6th.
+Over the last seven days, Ubricoin has traded down 4.6% against the U.S. dollar.
 One Ubricoin coin can now be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.
-Ubricoin has a total market capitalization of $228,753.59 and $18.00 worth of Ubricoin was traded on exchanges in the last day.
+Ubricoin has a total market capitalization of $277,155.33 and $25.00 worth of Ubricoin was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed over the last day: